harsh96/ExpandTradingView/README.md

 # ExpandTradingView
 This extension is aimed at expanding the [https://in.tradingview.com/chart/](https://in.tradingview.com/chart/) experience by adding some additional functionalities to the page.

+## Version 1.1
+Added the Screener and Marketsmith Links to Screener Tab list.
+Thanks to @arung0wda

 ## Version 1.0
 Added a basic script to populate Screener and Marketsmith Links beside the watchlist items on page load.
 - Before Adding Extension